 praying for one another,

 a loving supportive community

 at the meeting and outside the meeting;

-Yes its true,… some folks are private; uncomfortable in opening up & share one’s life, walk.
+Yes its true,… some folks are private; uncomfortable in opening up & share one’s personal life, walk.

 Should we remain this way?

 .. everyone will know that you are my disciples,